audinue/notes/android-2d-game-2.md

 ## Building and running your project

 1. Type `cd HelloWorld`
+2. Type `ant debug` to build your app
-2. Type `ant installd` to build and install your app on your phone
+3. Type `ant installd` to install your app on your phone
-3. Type `adb shell am start -n io.github.audinue.helloworld/.HelloWorld` to start the activity
+4. Type `adb shell am start -n io.github.audinue.helloworld/.HelloWorld` to start the activity
-4. Type `adb shell input keyevent KEYCODE_POWER` to turn on your phone.
+5. Type `adb shell input keyevent KEYCODE_POWER` to turn on your phone.
 This command doesn't work over the air.

 Done!